ashrafrauf/arrhythmia-vision-classifier/README.md

 _Exploring computer vision-based approaches in prediciting arrhythmias_

 ## Project Summary
-This repo contains the folder template and key materials used to explore computer vision-based approaches to predict arrhythmias using a dataset containing 12-lead ECG recordings.
+This repo contains the folder template and key materials used for the study: Exploring computer vision-based approaches in predicting arrhythmias using a dataset containing 12-lead ECG recordings.
 This study opted to focus on pre-trained vision-based CNN models from the torchvision model zoo, using ECG recordings visualised as ECG charts.
-While the study explored eight different models, the code can easily be extended to included additional models.
+While the study explored eight different models, the code can easily be extended to include additional models.
 The study found that fine-tuning pre-trained models can generally lead to high-performing results, although the marginal increase in performance gain is less than proportional to the marginal increase in compute required (see figure below).
 This has implications for real-life deployments - certain applications may be resource constrained while other may be conscious of expanding carbon footprint via higher power consumption.
 The study also qualitatively assessed the use of Guided Grad-CAM as an explainability tool, and found it wanting as a diagnostic tool due to limited fidelity.

 <img src="analysis/notebook/report-figures/discussion_1.png" alt="Comparison of number of parameters, model disk size, and multiply-accumulate operations relative to the macro-average F1 score obtained across the different models." width="1000"/>